A cold sore (fever blister, oral herpes, herpes labialis) is a sore that appears most commonly around the mouth or on the lips.

 - Benzocaine, lidocaine, tetracaine, benzyl alcohol, camphor, and phenol: numbing agents used to relieve pain temporarily, not for healing.

-To prevent recurrences, avoid trigger factors as much as possible:
+To prevent recurrences, avoid trigger factors as much as possible, and:

 - Eat a balanced diet with at least five servings of fruits and vegetables daily to support a healthy immune system.